 I’m Amy.
 I am glad to meet you!
 I am a cookware addict who decided to “actually” learn to cook.
 Along the way, my life changed!
-I discovered a new appreciation for food, for laughing, and for enjoying life.
-This change transformed the way I live and sparked my creativity.
+I discovered a new appreciation for food, laughing, and enjoying life.
+This change transformed the way I lived and sparked my creativity.
 Along this journey to become a better cook, I reconnected with the art of life!

 My cooking journey started after a personal revelation: I am addicted to cookware and kitchen gadgets!
 My obsession goes back more than 15 years.
-It started as an innocent trip to a kitchen store and has turned into a lifelong passion.
+It began as an innocent trip to a kitchen store and became a lifelong passion.
 I’ve always had a strange liking for dishes; I never knew that it would grow into an obsession.

 ~ The Pan Room ~

 My Experience as a Cook: